apache/druid/docs/ingestion/concurrent-append-replace.md

 You also need to configure the ingestion job to allow concurrent tasks.

-You can provide the context parameter through the API like any other parameter for ingestion job or through the UI.
+You can provide the context parameter like any other parameter for ingestion jobs through the API or the UI.

 ### Add a task lock using the Druid console